 - September – October: Autumn shoulder season in Vienna starts in mid-September, with lighter crowds and temperatures around 16°C/60°F. Seasonal highlights include the folk Vienna Wiesn-Fest, Austrian National Day, and the International Film Festival.

-- November – December: November is generally cold and rainy (around 7°C/45°F), and December brings snow with highs of 2°C/36°F. However, that doesn’t stop tourists from flocking to the gorgeous Christmas markets that open mid-November.
+- November – December: November is generally cold and rainy (around 7°C/45°F), and December brings snow with highs of 2°C/36°F. However, that doesn’t stop tourists from flocking to the gorgeous Christmas markets that open mid-November and make Vienna one of the best winter city breaks in Europe!

 Is 2 days in Vienna enough?